Clinical Study Partner: Media Lab Science, Los Angeles

 Authors: Therabody Scientists: Tim Roberts, MSc; Kyle Silvey, PhD; Michelle Darian, MS, MPH, RD, LDN

-Methods: This 12-week clinical study measured the efficacy of the TheraFace Mask device in 31 male and female subjects aged 39-64 and spanning multiple skin types and ethnicities.
-Study subjects were instructed to use the product starter guide and complete one preset 9-minute LED light therapy treatment per day, Monday through Saturday, and a 15-minute vibration therapy-only treatment on Sunday.
-Baseline and endpoint assessments were completed at weeks 0, 8, and 12 using Digital imaging, Visia®-CR imaging, Expert Grading, and subjective perception through questionnaires.
+Methods: This 12-week clinical study measured the efficacy of the TheraFace PRO device in 35 male and female subjects aged 25-61 and spanning multiple skin types.
+Study subjects were instructed to use the product starter guide, which includes set protocols for all eight treatment modalities: red, blue, and red+infrared LED light therapy, percussive therapy, heat and cold therapy, cleansing, and microcurrent.
+Endpoints were assessed at 6 and 12 weeks using Expert Grading, Digital imaging, Visia®-CR imaging, Cutometer® instrumentation, and subjective perception through questionnaires.

-Conclusion: TheraFace Mask was clinically effective in improving multiple skin and facial health and wellness measures.
-Consumers can use findings from the study to optimize how they integrate the TheraFace Mask into their beauty and skincare device routines.
+Conclusion: TheraFace PRO was clinically effective in improving multiple skin and facial health and wellness measures.
+Findings from the study can be used to optimize future TheraFace PRO skincare protocols for best-in-class facial health solutions.

 LED Light Therapy

-Following a 12-week protocol, TheraFace Mask will effectively improve measures of facial skin health, including the appearance and depth of full-face fine lines and wrinkles around those around the eyes, firmness, radiance, and overall skin appearance.
+Following a 12-week TheraFace PRO protocol will effectively improve skin elasticity, the appearance and depth of fine lines and wrinkles around the eyes, radiance, and overall skin appearance.

-A 12-week monadic clinical study on the efficacy of the Theraface Mask device was conducted.
-Clinical assessments were performed on study participants at three time periods: baseline, 8 weeks, and 12 weeks.
-The 36 study subjects who met the inclusion and non-inclusion criteria were instructed to follow the weekly protocol outlined in the product starter guide for the 12-week study period.
+A 12-week monadic clinical study on the efficacy of the Theraface PRO device was conducted.
+Clinical assessments were performed on study participants at three time periods: baseline, 6 weeks, and 12 weeks.
+The 35 study subjects who met the inclusion and non-inclusion criteria were instructed to follow the weekly protocol outlined in the product starter guide for the 12-week study period.
 They were assessed and supervised throughout the study by clinic technicians to monitor for any possible adverse events.

-Data was collected from participants via four data collection modalities: expert grading, digital imaging, Visia®-CR imaging, and a self-assessment of subjective perception through questionnaires.
-All data was collected at three time points: baseline, 8 weeks, and 12 weeks.
+Data was collected from participants via five data collection modalities: digital imaging, Visia®-CR imaging, Cutometer® MPA 580 instrumental device, and subjective perception through questionnaires.
+All data was collected at three time points: baseline, 6 weeks, and 12 weeks.

 Digital imaging and expert grading were used to quantify and assess facial features like fine lines, deep wrinkles, firmness, elasticity, skin tone, overall appearance, and more.
 Visia®-CR imaging is a quantitative skin complexion analysis and visual assessment of facial features like facial contour, spots, and pores.
+The Cutometer® MPA 580 instrumental device was used to measure skin elasticity and skin extensibility at baseline.
 A self-assessment was administered to measure subjective perception of notable visual changes throughout the study protocol.
 There were 20 questions included in the questionnaire, including self-perceived skin appearance, changes in fine lines and wrinkles, skin elasticity, skin tone, and more.